 Why?
 Quite simple: the individual industries have their own very specific processes and requirements.
 In addition, the mutual dependencies and interdependencies in the direct material are high.
-Hardly any supplier can be replaced overnight by another without causing some friction.
+Hardly any supplier can be replaced overnight by another without causing at least some friction.
 And last but not least, not everything revolves around the lowest price.
 Long-term relationships, quality, trust, reliability and innovative capabilities play a major role.

 To conclude, the entire supply chain community benefits from this – as with SupplyOn.